Search

 • Equipment checks and packing

-Day 1 Sunday – Wiwanni hutte 2470m
+Day 1 Sunday – Jagihorn 3206m

-Climbing long alpine rock climbs is a great way to start the week, focusing on climbing techniques and rope systems in mountaineering terrain and multi-pitch climbing.
-The day will allow us to acclimatise progressively, climbing to the summit at 3000m.
-It will also prove as a good warm up and time to get our personal mountain systems ready for the week ahead.
+We will aim to climb on the Jagihorn (3206m) a great way to start the week, focusing on climbing techniques and rope systems in mountaineering terrain and multi-pitch climbing.
+The day will allow us to acclimatise progressively and prove as a good warm up and time to get our personal mountain systems ready for the week ahead.
 The aim will be to climb a multi-pitch rock route at an appropriate grade comfortable to focus on the skills and techniques required to operate in this setting.
-We will return to the hutte to spend a second night, enjoying great and food reflecting on the climb.
+All the skills reviewed are essential for efficient movement and good rope systems in alpine mountaineering terrain.

-Day 3 Tuesday – Drive round to Arolla and walk to the Cabane de la Tsa 2607m
+Day 5 Thursday – Drive round to Arolla and walk to the Cabane de la Tsa 2607m

-After a good rest we will leave the hut in the morning and a chance to explore another Alpine location in the Swiss Valais, we drive round to Arolla and walk to the Cabane de la Tsa at 2607m.
+A chance to explore another Alpine location in the Swiss Valais, we drive round to Arolla and walk to the Cabane de la Tsa at 2607m.
 Following the walk, we will spend the late afternoon planning and preparing for the next day and early start.

-Day 3 Wednesday – Arete de Tsalion (Dent de Tsalion 3589m)
+Day 6 Friday – Arete de Tsalion (Dent de Tsalion 3589m)

 Day 7 Saturday – Departure